boltlabs-inc/zkchannels-spec/tezos/4-channel-closure.md

 1. The customer initiates `zkAbacus.Close` by sending the message `mutual_close_c` to the merchant.
 2. The merchant runs `zkAbacus.Close`.
 If `zkAbacus.Close` fails, the merchant aborts.
 Otherwise, the merchant signs the appropriate closing message as specified below and sends this signature in the message `mutual_close_m` to the customer.
 3. The customer checks the validity of the received `mutual_close_m` message and closes the smart contract by calling [the `mutualClose` entrypoint](5-tezos-escrowagent#mutualclose-entrypoint) in the [Tezos smart contract](2-contract-origination.md#tezos-smart-contract).
+4. When a party's chain watcher indicates that the mutualClose entrypoint call is confirmed to a depth of `required_confirmations`, the party updates the channel status to `Closed`.

 The details of each message are as follows.